vatioz/minimal-mistakes/_posts/2018-07-17-poormans-powershell-publish.md

 }
 ```

-Ok, now have our release files ready, what now?
+Ok, we have our release files ready, what now?
 Remember GitHubReleaseManager module?
-Using that we just create new release and upload our release files to it.
+Using that we can create new release and upload our release files to it.

 ## GitHub Release